 This Week in AG History -- June 5, 1948

 Garlock provided readers with a vivid description of the colonialism and oppression on the African continent.
-He recounted, "We saw the black man slapped, cuffed, kicked, abused and manhandled.
-Thousands of them are caught, and made to work in mines or on roads at very low wages.
-The commodities that the white man enjoys such as cocoa, tea, coffee, rubber, mahogany, palm oil, gold and diamonds, represent the forced labor, toil, sweat and many times the tears of an enslaved or underpaid black man."
+He recounted how he saw African individuals slapped, cuffed, kicked, abused, and treated with cruelty and injustice.
+He shared how thousands were forcibly conscripted or coerced into labor in mines or on roads, under exploitive conditions and for extremely low wages.
+He also noted that the commodities that the white man enjoyed such as cocoa, tea, coffee, rubber, mahogany, palm oil, gold, and diamonds, represented the forced labor, hardship, and suffering of African workers — many of whom were exploited or unjustly compensated for their labor.

 Responding to these inhumane conditions, Garlock condemned racial segregation and discrimination.
-He wrote, "to discriminate against a person created in the image of God because of the color of his skin is inhuman, un-Christian, and unpardonable."
-He furthermore likened the plight of the African to Christ, noting that the African "bears a heavy cross."
+He expressed that to discriminate against any person created in the image of God based on skin color is a grave injustice — inhuman, un-Christian, and morally indefensible.
+He furthermore likened the plight of the African to Christ, noting that the African people carry profound burdens, often overlooked by the world but seen and shared by Christ.

 Notably, Garlock condemned racial segregation and discrimination at a time when racial strife was increasing in America.
-Anticipating criticism from some American readers who might call him a "race baiter," Garlock acknowledged the existence of racial tensions in the United States.
-"Whose fault is it?"
-Responding to this rhetorical question, Garlock suggested: "Our fathers have eaten green apples and their children have the stomach-ache."
+Anticipating criticism from some American readers who might call him a “race baiter,” Garlock acknowledged the existence of racial tensions in the United States.
+“Whose fault is it?”
+Responding to this rhetorical question, Garlock suggested: “Our fathers have eaten green apples and their children have the stomach-ache” — a proverb reflecting Garlock's belief that the country was still grappling with the consequences of generational injustice — wrongs committed in the past were continuing to shape the present.

 Garlock carefully contrasted oppressive colonialism to the indigenous church principle practiced by the Assemblies of God.
-Garlock related numerous stories about mature and effective African Pentecostal leaders, encouraging readers to support Assemblies of God missionaries who work alongside indigenous African churches.
+Garlock encouraged readers to pray for Africa and to support Assemblies of God missionaries who worked alongside indigenous African churches.
+This cooperative missionary spirit yielded a strong and growing church, and in 2024 the Assemblies of God had over 14 million adherents in Africa.

 Also featured in this issue: